kojiwell/periodic-table/README.md

 ## 🟪 Group 1: Structure

+🟪 **Si – Simplicity**

+Choose the simplest system design that meets current needs; resist complexity, such as additional layers, services, or generality added "just in case", until evidence shows benefit.

+**Example:** Avoid premature architectural optimisation of the system [23].

 🟪 **Mo – Modularity**

 Partition the system into cohesive units with minimal interfaces, so that each unit can be reasoned about, replaced, or evolved independently.
 This principle focuses on decomposition: choosing boundaries to favor clear separation of concerns so that each responsibility sits in one module.